abdullahjamal928/Real_WebApp/README.md

 npm run dev
 ```

+4. View the application:
+   - Once the development server starts, it will show you the local URL (usually `http://localhost:5173`)
-4. Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.
+   - Open this URL in your browser
+   - The page will automatically reload if you make changes to the code

 ## Project Structure